Marco Rizo: Professional career

 While in Los Angeles, he attended UCLA and studied under Igor Stravinsky and Mario Castelnuovo-Tedesco.
 Rizo composed motion picture music for Columbia, Paramount and MGM Studios.
 He continued his concert career in 1960, playing the music of Lecuona and other Cubans.

 In the early 1970s, Rizo worked as the musical director for the Royal Viking Sea cruise ship.
 Throughout his career, he arranged for hundreds of top artists: Carmen Miranda, Danny Kaye, Xavier Cugat, Yma Sumac, and Paquito D’Rivera, among many others.
-Some of his most memorable piano and orchestral compositions include “Suite Campesina,” “Ñañigo,” “Danzas Cubanas,” “Jose Marti-Sinfonia Cubana,” “Broadway Concerto,” “Suite of the Americas,” “Suite Española,” and “Visions of New York.”
+Some of his most memorable piano and orchestral compositions include Suite campesina, Ñañigo, Danzas cubanas, Jose Martí: Sinfonía cubana, Broadway Concerto, Suite of the Americas, Suite española, and Visions of New York.

 Legacy

 In the early 1980s, he founded the non-profit organization “The Marco Rizo Latin American Music Project” (SAMPI), which aimed to spread appreciation for Latin music and culture to students in universities, colleges, high schools, and public schools.
-Among the members of his ensemble that performed with him on a regular basis were noted bassist Victor Venegas, famed drummer Bobby Sanabria, and legendary Havana born conguero and National Endowment of The Arts Jazz Master Candido Camero.
+Among the members of his ensemble who performed with him on a regular basis were noted bassist Victor Venegas, famed drummer Bobby Sanabria, and legendary Havana born conguero and National Endowment of The Arts Jazz Master Candido Camero.

 In 1989, Rizo won the Silver Medal of the French Academy of the Arts, Sciences and Letters.

 He died of a heart attack in 1998 at St. Luke's-Roosevelt Hospital Center.
 His sister, Vilma Rizo, donated many of his papers, files, and compositions to the Music Division at the New York Public Library for the Performing Arts located at Lincoln Center in New York City.
 Among the various items in the collection is an unpublished biography that Rizo wrote of his longtime friend Desi Arnaz entitled “The Desi I Knew” (1991).